varun-verma-code/candoriq-junior-uitest/README.md

 ## Guidelines:

-1. **Time Suggestion** The exercise shouldn't take you more than 3-hour to finish and you are encouraged to leverage all available resources within this timeframe.

-2. **Flexibility:** Feel free to leverage any available resources.
+1. **Flexibility:** Feel free to leverage any available resources.
 Use any of the specified technologies, but avoid introducing new ones.

-3. **Grading Focus:** The primary focus during grading will be on the functionality and quality of your code.
+2. **Grading Focus:** The primary focus during grading will be on the functionality and quality of your code.

-4. **Quality Check:** Before progressing to the next task, ensure a thorough quality check of your code.
+3. **Quality Check:** Before progressing to the next task, ensure a thorough quality check of your code.
 Attention to detail is crucial.

 ### Supabase Setup